Sectors

 Reliable electricity improves lives and supports economic development.
 Just ask anyone who gathers wood to cook.
 Private corporations – motivated by profit – have frequently failed to expand electrical services to those who need it most.
 They also charge all the market will bear.
 Public enterprises – motivated by serving the public interest – are better placed to provide clean, affordable energy.

-Globalisation has given rise to extraordinarily large and powerful corporations.
-Some have earnings that are much larger than some national economies.
-They scour the world for natural resources, tax havens, the lowest environmental standards, and the lowest wages.
-They relentlessly assert their rights to profit.
-When such corporations take over the delivery of public services, citizens should be wary of the threat to the common good.
+Globalisation has given rise to extraordinarily large and powerful multinational enterprises (MNEs).
+Many are active in sectors providing essential public services, including water and sanitation, health and social services, energy, waste collection and treatment.
+Some have earnings that dwarf some national economies.
+MNEs scan the world for natural resources, tax havens, the lowest environmental standards, and the lowest wages.
+They relentlessly assert their rights to profit in international institutions, tax and trade agreements.

 Quality public services, at their best, are the tools used by responsible and democratic governments to serve the best interests of their citizens.
 Public administration of services such as health care, education, and utilities promotes equality and the common good, not greater profit for a few.
 Like all other workers, public employees deserve a fair day’s pay for a fair day’s work, decent working conditions, and respect for their right to free collective bargaining.